GyanaprakashKhandual/GyanaprakashKhandual/README.md

 # Hi there, I'm Gyana Prakash Khandual 👋

-I am a passionate **QA Tester** and **Full-Stack Web Developer** currently studying at **Masai School**.
-I enjoy ensuring the quality of products and solving technical problems.
+I am a passionate **QA Tester** and **Full-Stack Web Developer** just passed out from **Masai School**.
+I enjoy ensuring the quality of products and solving technical problems at Avidus Interactive.
 I'm excited to learn and grow in the tech world.

 ---